Paris, France (FR)

 Opening hours: 06:30-12:30 and 13:30-15:30 Mon-Fri

 The RER B train takes you to Gare du Nord, the gateway to the Metro and high-speed TGV trains, in approximately 35 minutes, or about nine stops.
-Trains leave every 6-15 minutes from the station near Terminal 3 from 04:50 to 23:50, and leave Terminal 2 two minutes later.
+Trains leave every 6-15 minutes from the station near Terminal 3, and leave Terminal 2 two minutes later.
 Some trains have fewer stops to get to Paris and are worth waiting a few minutes for.

 Cost: About EUR 70 (many don't take credit cards, so have about EUR 100 cash on you)

 If you've got time, and want a little comfort, there's a decent, air-conditioned bus that takes you directly to Opéra station in approximately 60 minutes.
-Buses leave CDG every 15-20 minutes from 06:00-00:30.
+Buses leave CDG every 15-20 minutes.

 Buses 350 and 351

 If you're on a budget, there are also standard Paris buses taking you into the centre regularly, for about half the price.
-Take the 350 to Paris Gare de l'Est (north-east Paris) from 06:05-22:30, or the 351 to Place de la Nation (north of the Seine, further east) from 05:35-20:20.
+Take the 350 to Paris Gare de l'Est (north-east Paris) from 06:05-22:30, or the 351 to Place de la Nation (north of the Seine, further east).

 Cost: EUR 6 one-way